 The world's largest-listed oil producer, Russia's Rosneft, has asked Moscow to help cover its enormous debt.
 It suggested tapping funds originally earmarked for Russian pensions.

-Russia's Rosneft, the largest publicly traded oil company in the world, called Thursday for 1.5 trillion rubles (31 billion euros, $42 billion) in state aid to help it cope with Western sanctions.
+, called Thursday for 1.5 trillion rubles (31 billion euros, $42 billion) in state aid to help it cope with Western sanctions.

 The state-controlled oil giant reportedly suggested Moscow spend money from its National Wealth Fund, originally earmarked for Russian pensions, to buy Rosneft bonds, according to the Russian business daily Vedomosti.

 Igor Sechin, Rosneft's chairman and a close ally of Russian President Vladimir Putin, presented government officials with a proposal that would help repay all of the company's net debt, which stands at exactly 1.5 trillion rubles, the newspaper said.

 Russian government officials said they would need two weeks to respond to Rosneft's request.
 A ocmpany spokesperson said in an e-mail that Rosneft had "no comment for now."

 Impact of Western sanctions